Please read our important disclaimers before using this content

 Why does trauma show up as anger instead of sadness?
 Reviews of the trauma literature describe a broad tendency for men to externalize distress as anger, irritability, and risk-taking, while women more often internalize it as anxiety or depression.
 The injury is the same; the expression differs — and for many men, anger was the one emotion that was socially permitted.23

 If I score low on a depression or trauma test, does that mean I'm fine?
 Not necessarily.
 Standard measures emphasize sadness, fear, and tearfulness.
-When male-typical items (anger, aggression, substance use) are added, men endorse them at high rates and measured gender gaps shrink — suggesting some tools under-detect male presentations.3 A low or negative screen is information to bring to a qualified clinician, not a verdict in either direction.
+When male-typical items are added, men endorse them at high rates and measured gender gaps shrink.3 A low screen is information to bring to a qualified clinician, not a verdict in either direction.

 Is stoicism a problem?
 Stoicism itself is not pathology.
-But the cluster of norms it belongs to — emotional restriction and self-reliance — is consistently associated with higher alexithymia, worse mental health, and lower help-seeking.456 The risk is that it can disguise injury and discourage treatment.
+But emotional restriction and self-reliance are consistently associated with higher alexithymia, worse mental health, and lower help-seeking.456

 Why don't men ask for help?
-Often because the conditioning works against it from two directions: it makes the symptoms hard to recognize and name (alexithymia), and it attaches stigma and self-reliance pressure to the act of seeking care.456 On top of that, structural barriers — cost, insurance, distance, and a shortage of trauma-informed providers experienced with men — can stand in the way.
+The conditioning works against it from two directions: it makes symptoms hard to recognize and name (alexithymia), and it attaches stigma and self-reliance pressure to seeking care.456 Structural barriers — cost, insurance, distance, and a shortage of trauma-informed providers — compound this.
 This is a learned and often circumstantial barrier, not a character flaw.

 Related reading